minetest/minetest/doc/menu_lua_api.md

 -------------

-The main menu is defined as a formspec by Lua in `builtin/mainmenu/` Description of formspec language to show your menu is in `lua_api.txt`
+The main menu is defined as a formspec by Lua in `builtin/mainmenu/` Description of formspec language to show your menu is in `lua_api.md`

 Callbacks